garico92/baryon_fractions/README.md

 # Halo Gas and Stellar Fraction Datasets

 This repository contains a collection of halo gas fractions, and in some cases, stellar fractions, compiled from the literature.
-These datasets are primarily derived from X-ray or SZ observations, with total halo masses estimated under the assumption of thermal equilibrium.
+These datasets are primarily derived from X-ray or SZ observations, with total halo masses estimated under the assumption of thermal equilibrium or calibrated with weak lensing measurements.

 > **Disclaimer:** The tables and data are provided *as-is*, without any warranty.
+The idea is to have a fast tool to compare different observations.
 Users are responsible for verifying and interpreting the data appropriately.
 If you use any of these datasets in your research, please cite the original publication.

 ---